open-rmf/rmf_building_map_msgs/rmf_building_map_msgs/QUALITY_DECLARATION.md

 ### API Stability Within a Released ROS Distribution [1.iv]/[1.vi]

-`building_map_msgs` will not break public API within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
+`rmf_building_map_msgs` will not break public API within a released ROS distribution, i.e. no major releases once the ROS distribution is released.

 ### ABI Stability Within a Released ROS Distribution [1.v]/[1.vi]

-`building_map_msgs` does not contain any C or C++ code and therefore will not affect ABI stability.
+`rmf_building_map_msgs` does not contain any C or C++ code and therefore will not affect ABI stability.

 ## Change Control Process [2]

-`building_map_msgs` follows the recommended guidelines for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#package-requirements).
+`rmf_building_map_msgs` follows the recommended guidelines for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#package-requirements).

 ### Change Requests [2.i]

-`building_map_msgs` requires that all changes occur through a pull request.
+`rmf_building_map_msgs` requires that all changes occur through a pull request.

 ### Contributor Origin [2.ii]

-`building_map_msgs` does not require a confirmation of contributor origin.
+`rmf_building_map_msgs` does not require a confirmation of contributor origin.

 ### Peer Review Policy [2.iii]